Tracking the State of the Photography IndustryMarch 17th, 2022

 Clear positive trends were revealed in the weeks following a February preliminary COVID-impact survey that indicated heavy losses and a slow start to 2021.
-In May, the Zenfolio team noticed a marked increase in e-commerce activity on their platform and quickly deployed what will become a quarterly survey exploring the current state of the photography industry.
+In May, the Zenfolio team noticed a marked increase in e-commerce activity on their platform and quickly deployed what will become a recurring survey exploring the current state of the photography industry.

-This latest survey provided even deeper insights into how photographers adapted to the overall effects of the pandemic and what they expect in the months ahead.
+The May 2021 survey provided even deeper insights into how photographers adapted to the overall effects of the pandemic and what they expect in the months ahead.
 While the business environment remains dynamic, vaccine distribution, the emergence of new variants, and ever-changing guidelines on restrictions is keeping everyone on their toes.
 Zenfolio plans to use this survey as a periodic temperature check on the industry as a whole.

 Looking through the lens is looking up.